When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Extended Related Work

 \subsection{LLMs for Numerical Predictions}

 Our LLMP-UCB algorithm uses the LLM Process methods from \citet{requeima2024llmprocessesnumericalpredictive} and the desiderata from the \citet{williams2025contextkeybenchmarkforecasting}'s \textit{Context is Key} benchmark where time series forecasting pairs numerical data with textual information to improve accuracy.
 We note that earlier work by~\citet{gruver2023large} also finds that LLMs, specifically earlier ones like GPT-3~\citep{brown2020language} and LLaMa-2~\citep{touvron2023llama}, can be used as \textit{zero-shot} time series forecasters and match the performance of trained numerical methods.
 However, this work does not use any textual features specific to the task domain and focuses on different tokenization strategies.
 Unlike our LLMP-UCB algorithm, their prediction relies on obtaining the model's final output likelihoods.
 Nonetheless, their work describes patterns in time series that match the known capabilities of modern LLMs and how the composition of such patterns can present new challenges.
-Their observations on the repetition bias and the abilities to extrapolate arithmetic trends informed the design of the reward functions \ref{app:reward_function_ontology}.
+Their observations on the repetition bias and arithmetic trends extrapolation informed the reward functions in~\ref{app:reward_function_ontology}.